-Abu Dhabi, Dubai, UAE visa types, entry permits, work and employment permits
+Abu Dhabi, Dubai, UAE visa requirements, work and employment entry permits

 See the UAE visa table for a list of new (and old) UAE visa types, or the list of possible Dubai visit visas.
 For visa and immigration questions, try calling the DNRD Amer service tel 800-5111 toll-free in the UAE.